after school Programming

 Is Rainey transporting students to your program?

-Rainey Institute has contracted with a school bus provider to transport children who attend Campus International and E Prep/Village Prep Cliffs Breakthrough School.
-Schools were determined based upon location/distance from Rainey and release time.
+Rainey Institute has contracted with a school bus provider to transport children who attend Campus International.
+Breakthrough Schools provides busing from Breakthrough Midtown.

 What time can I drop my child off if I am bringing them or another provider?